 Original Target hardware system BIOS UEFI BIOS The target disk will be initialized as GPT.
 OS: convertible The OS will be automatically converted to support UEFI booting.
 If you want to recover the source disk "as is": 1.
 Turn off the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.

-BIOS OS: non- The target disk will be initialized as the source one (MBR). convertible The target machine must support BIOS.
+Original Target hardware system BIOS UEFI BIOS The target disk will be initialized as the source one (MBR).
+OS: non- convertible The target machine must support BIOS.
 Additional steps 1.
 Turn off the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.
 UEFI The target disk will be initialized as MBR.
 OS: convertible The OS will be automatically converted to support BIOS booting.
 If you want to recover the source disk "as is": 1.
 Turn on the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.
-UEFI The target disk will be initialized as the OS: non- source one (GPT). convertible The target machine must support UEFI.
-Additional steps Turn on the UEFI mode in BIOS.
-Furn on the OEFF mode in BIOS.
+UEFI OS: non- The target disk will be initialized as the source one (GPT). convertible The target machine must support UEFI.
+Additional steps 1.
+Turn on the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.